jschwarzwalder/aws-sdk-php/docs/guide/handlers-and-middleware.rst

     $handlerList = $s3->getHandlerList();

-    // Create a tap middleware that observes the command at a specific step.
+    // Create a tap middleware that observes the command at a specific step
     $handlerList->appendInit(
         Middleware::tap(function (CommandInterface $cmd, RequestInterface $req = null) {
             echo 'About to send: ' . $cmd->getName() . "\n";